Complex regional pain syndromeCRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck atrophy; Pain - CRPS

 - CRPS 2 is caused by an injury to the nerve.

 The damaged nerves are no longer able to properly control blood flow, feeling (sensation), and temperature to the affected area.
-This leads to medical problems in the:
+This leads to problems in the:

 - Blood vessels